 Q13.
 What are the different levels of manual testing?

 Ans: Mainly, there are four levels of manual testing.
-Each of these levels has a particular purpose to the software development lifecycle.
+Each of these levels has a particular purpose for the software development lifecycle.

 - Unit Testing